Jadael/Library-of-Aletheia/documents/Metadata Editing UX Issue.md

 action_items:
 next_steps: Evaluate potential solutions or gather more user interaction data
 ---
-# Archon and Daemon Discussion: Metadata Editing UX Issue
+# Archon and Daemon Discussion of Metadata Editing UX Issue

 ## Main Archon:
 Greetings, fellow Archons and Daemons.
 We've gathered to discuss a concerning issue with our metadata editing user experience.
 Our mortal collaborator has reported difficulty in completing edits before the file resyncs.
 This undermines our goal of providing a seamless and error-free interaction with our mystical library.
 Let's examine this issue from all perspectives.